 Agencies will determine the recruitment process used to fill positions.
-When recruiting for a bargaining unit position, the recruitment announcement will be posted for a minimum of seven (7) calendar days and will specify whether the position may be eligible for telework in accordance with agency policy.
+When recruiting for a bargaining unit position, the recruitment announcement will be posted for a minimum of seven (7) calendar days.
 One (1) recruitment announcement may be used to fill multiple open positions.
 A recruitment announcement may also be used to fill positions in addition to those listed in the recruitment announcement if the recruitment announcement includes a statement indicating that intent at the initial time of posting.
 Once all the position(s) from the recruitment announcement are filled, the recruitment announcement may only be used to fill additional open positions for the next sixty (60) days.
 An agency may accept applications/recruit through the Department of Enterprise Services' online recruiting system, agency electronic process, and/or paper applications as indicated on the recruitment announcement.
 In addition, agencies may use their intranet to post positions.
 Agencies that use the Department of Enterprise Services' online recruiting system will accept and process agency-defined paper forms.
 Upon request, agencies will assist employees through the application process.